Seahawks training camp impressions: For now, Bobby Wagner sits and waits for extension

 “There’s a little issue about getting down at the practice field,” Carroll said.
 “At this time, I did not talk to him about today and we will visit on that.
 We’ll work with him hopefully to make a really good decision; both ends of it.
 We love him, he’s been a really great player, great guy in the program, and we respect the heck out of him.”

-Interestingly, Carroll seemed to disagree with a question stating that he was okay with it when Wagner also sat out during OTAs and minicamp —he at one point in the spring called the situation with Wagner “amicable.’’
+Interestingly, Carroll seemed to disagree with a question stating that he was OK with it when Wagner also sat out during OTAs and minicamp — he at one point in the spring called the situation with Wagner “amicable.’’

-“There were conversations way back,” Carroll said “.It’s been going on for a long time.
+“There were conversations way back,” Carroll said “It’s been going on for a long time.
 We are trying to, hopefully, come to a resolution.
-There’s a lot going on and I respect where Bobby’s brain is right now.
+There’s a lot going on, and I respect where Bobby’s brain is right now.
 He’s trying to figure it out and take it one day at a time.”

 The Seahawks won’t do any contact work until Sunday, after practicing in light gear again on Friday and then having Saturday off.
 So Wagner missing another day may not be considered all that big of a deal.